-Payroll companies frequently offer funding finance in addition to their payroll services and whilst on the surface this may seem a useful option there are a number of drawbacks, some of which are obvious but some less so.
+Payroll funding companies frequently offer the funding finance in addition to their payroll services and whilst on the surface this may seem a useful option there are a number of drawbacks, some of which are obvious but some less so.

 Many payroll funders will insist that the invoices are raised in their name not yours, with the most obvious drawback being that you lose your own identity which is subsumed into that of the payroll funder.